Mudd Nick Foundation History

 FB_IMG_1676991408905.jpg_1677000289

-In 2006, the Mudd Nick Foundation was formed as a 501(c)(3) non-profit, and a board of nine directors was selected to develop our vision, mission, guiding principles, and objectives.
+1996 was the first year the event started raising money for the community and in 2006, the Mudd Nick Foundation was formed as a 501(c)(3) non-profit, and a board of directors was selected to develop a vision, mission, guiding principles, and objectives.
 Our theme and goal became “Changing Children’s Lives Today and Tomorrow.”
 The Invitational Golf Tournament evolved and, in recent years, has drawn approximately 80 players.

-Over the past two decades, in excess of $2,000,000 has been raised to support over 60 learning experiences annually for all school-aged children in North Tillamook County.
+During the last two decades plus, in excess of $2,600,000 has been raised to support over 60 learning experiences annually for all students in Neah-Kah-Nie School District 56.

 We have collaborative partnerships with the superintendent of Neah-Kah-Nie School District 56 and principals of the two grade schools, one middle school and one high school.
 Teachers apply for grants to support specific learning experience activities, and the Foundation’s Learning Experiences Committee selects those to fund with the board’s approval.
 Also supported are learning experiences that cover multiple schools, North County Recreation District, and children with special needs.
 The foundation does not support any tax-funded programs or programs or activities that the school district could fund.